Jacksadventure/synth-artifact2/README.md

 ## Artifact repository

-This repository is the artifact repository of deltaRepair.
+This repository is the artifact repository of epsilonRepair.

+***EpsilonRepair is an algorithm we proposed to help users repair corrupted text files, such as JSON, INI, TinyCdeng, etc., even when the exact format is unknown.
+It ensures high efficiency while minimizing information loss as much as possible.***

 ## How to build and run the project
-We provide both C and Java versions of deltaRepair.
+We provide both C and Java versions of epsilonRepair.
 The C version includes more experimental features, runs faster, and is suitable for personal use, whereas the Java version provides more debugging information and is better suited for commercial use.

 ### 🏗️Install Java version
-Before installing deltaRepair, please make sure the latest versions of JDK and Gradle are installed properly.
+Before installing epsilonRepair, please make sure the latest versions of JDK and Gradle are installed properly.
 ```
 cd project
 gradle deployJar --stacktrace --info